bradleymackey/vault-ios/Vault/Sources/VaultSettings/Resources/en.lproj/About-Backups.md

 Without the correct password, the encrypted backup remains inaccessible, providing an additional layer of protection against unauthorized access.

 Backups are vital to ensure that your codes are safe and accessible, even in the event of device loss or damage.

+## How are backups secure?

+Vault uses industry-standard encryption algorithms to secure your backups.
+This encryption ensures that your data remains secure while stored offline and that only you have access to them.

+To do this, Vault uses a password of your choosing, combining this with random salt and using a key derivation function (KDF) to generate a secure encryption key.
+This key can then be used to encrypt and decrypt your backup, ensuring that your data remains safe and secure.